Good Hotel Guide Review

 1 Cirencester Road

-all year except 1 week Jan, kitchen closed Sun pm.
+all year except 1 week Jan, kitchen closed Sun eve.

-bar, restaurant, private dining/meeting room, in-room TV (Freeview), large garden, boules, bicycle storage, bar and garden wheelchair accessible, adapted toilet.
+bar, restaurant, private dining/meeting room, in-room TV, courtyard, garden, parking, bar and garden wheelchair accessible, adapted toilet.

 in bar and restaurant, free jukebox, monthly live music sessions.